PugetSoundAnalytics/pugetsound-portfolio/pages/case-study/online-vacation-funnel.md

 During my initial investigation, I discovered the same visitors were being counted in multiple funnel buckets, inflating totals and muddying the story of engagement.
 I partnered with the data science group to refine their extraction methodology, providing detailed visitor-level examples and running iterative tests.

 Once duplicate counts were cleansed and visitor bucketing was refined and validated, I turned my attention to communication.
-I designed interactive visualizations where any two data snapshots could be compared — making it easy to see whether, and where, visitors moved up or down the funnel via Sankey flows and pivot views.
+I designed interactive visualizations where any two data snapshots could be compared (with the ability to add intermediate snapshots between those dates) — making it easy to see whether, and where, visitors moved up or down the funnel via Sankey flows and pivot views.

 ## Solution
 - Rebuilt adventure funnel data snapshots for accuracy.